dominno/sentinel/RULES.md

              - "Option 2: You can refine the scope of this task or confirm you want to proceed with it at this complexity."
              - The AI must await user feedback.
 If Option 1 is chosen, the AI will initiate the `TASK_EXPANSION_PROTOCOL` for this [TASK-ID].
   8. Insert the proposed task(s) (once complexity, research, and expansion concerns are addressed) into tasks/tasks.md.
+  9. **CODE_REVIEWER_MODE Task Validation Loop:**
+     - After generating or updating tasks/tasks.md, enter CODE_REVIEWER_MODE to review all tasks for:
+       - Alignment with PRD.md, technical.md, and research docs in docs/research
+       - Completeness and clarity of each task (clear title, checklist, acceptance criteria, dependencies, edge cases)
+       - Sufficiency for implementation (can a new engineer execute from these tasks alone?)
+     - If CODE_REVIEWER_MODE identifies gaps or misalignments, update tasks.md and repeat the review.
+     - Continue this loop until the user confirms all tasks are aligned and sufficiently detailed.
-  9. Ask for approval of the generated plan (including all tasks and their structures) before starting implementation using the TDD loop.
+  10. Ask for approval of the generated plan (including all tasks and their structures) before starting implementation using the TDD loop.

 # =========================
 # == TASK SHELL GENERATOR TEMPLATE ==